MIRANDA - SIBERIAN HUSKY (MEDIUM COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Siberian Husky (medium coat).
 Adoption Fee: 385.00.
-At 7 years old, Miranda has mastered the art of winning hearts.
-She's the ultimate people-pleaser with a personality that draws everyone in—whether they have two legs, four legs, or a pocket full of treats.
-Her easygoing nature makes her a perfect fit for just about any household, and her social skills are truly unmatched.
-Sweet, social, and always ready to make a new friend.
-Dog friendly, cat friendly, kid friendly, and fully fluent in snack-related negotiations.
-Miranda believes that life is better with friends (and snacks), and she's ready to prove it.
-Whether she's charming the neighborhood dogs at the park, cozying up with the family cat, or entertaining kids with her gentle, playful spirit, this magnetic girl knows how to make everyone feel special.
-If you're looking for a loyal companion who gets along with everyone and has a PhD in treat negotiation, Miranda is your girl.
+Miranda is a 7-year-old girl who has mastered the art of winning hearts.
+This sweet, social pup is the ultimate people-pleaser with a personality that draws everyone in.
+She's easygoing and adaptable, making her a perfect fit for just about any household.
+Miranda is friendly with other dogs, gets along well with cats, and is gentle and playful with kids.
+Her social skills are truly unmatched.
+Miranda is fully house trained and ready to settle into her forever home.
+She believes that life is better with friends (and snacks), and she's an expert at treat negotiations.
+Whether she's charming dogs at the park, cozying up with the family cat, or entertaining children with her gentle spirit, this magnetic girl knows how to make everyone feel special.
+If you're looking for a loyal companion who gets along with everyone and brings joy wherever she goes, Miranda is your girl.

 -